dreamingechoes/bootstrap_sb_admin_base_v2/README.md

 ```ruby
   *= require bootstrap_sb_admin_base_v2_rtl
 ```

+You can check the RTL version I've used to add this adaptation [here](https://github.com/dreamingechoes/sb-admin2-rtl).

 And you're ready to use the HTML structure of the Bootstrap based admin theme SB Admin 2 on your Rails application.
 All the details and documentation about this are [here](http://startbootstrap.com/template-overviews/sb-admin-2/).